soxueren/atsd/integration/alteryx/README.md

     ![](images/output.png)

 11. **Browse** tool.
-We add it for covenience to quickly view the final result.
+We add it for convenience to quickly view the final result.

 When your workflow is finished, press **Run Workflow**.
 The data will be fetched, processed, and new data stored.
 As said before, you can